BDC Hamburger Icon

 1. Follow back your target market on social media.

 Social media is a tool to help you reach your business goals.
-Many companies hope to generate leads with social media, while others may want to build a larger network or learn something new.
+Many companies hope to generate more sales leads via social media, while others may want to build a larger network or learn something new.

-If your goals involve any aspect of increasing sales and strengthening your business, members of your target audience are excellent accounts to follow back on social media.
+If your goals involve any aspect of increasing sales and strengthening your business, accounts from your target audience are excellent to follow back.
 Look at your customer personas and decide if someone who followed your account matches your target customer’s demographics and psychographics.

 Let’s review two different scenarios.